-A healthy, full crop feels soft and mushy, like a water-filled balloon.
+Like a water-filled balloon, a healthy, full crop feels soft and mushy.

-It’ll become hard and swollen once impacted, called crop overdistention.
+Once impacted, it’ll become hard and swollen, a condition called crop overdistention.
 The crop should empty itself by the morning.
 If it hasn’t emptied, a crop infection is the likely explanation.

 You may hear gurgling from the gases produced by exerting gentle pressure on the crop.